spatie/laravel-glide/README.md

 - [Version 2 branch with Laravel 5 support](https://github.com/spatie/laravel-glide/tree/v2)
 - [Version 1 branch with Laravel 4 support](https://github.com/spatie/laravel-glide/tree/laravel-4)

+### Security

+If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.

+## Postcardware

+You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

+Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

+We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).

 ## Credits

 - [Freek Van der Herten](https:/murze.be)
 - [All Contributors](https://github.com/freekmurze/laravel-glide/contributors)

-## About Spatie
+## Support us

-Spatie is a webdesign agency in Antwerp, Belgium.
+Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+Does your business depend on our contributions?
+Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License